 But it is Old Koloa Town that brings you back to Kauai’s sugar plantation past via the 19th-century storefronts.

 Better yet, step on its eponymous trail towards Poipu.

 14 cultural sites dot the long walk, bringing you past Spouting Horn (south shore blowhole) to the 1910 Koloa Jodo Mission.

 Don’t forget to visit Kilohana Plantation, where the plantation train takes you on a whimsical and informative tour around the estate.

-Round off your trip with the Kalamaku Luau.
+Round off your trip with an authentic luau experience.

 There's no denying Kauai wins when it comes to cultural and historic attractions!

 Being on ancient lands that still honor long-held traditions is exactly the historical immersion you're looking for.